SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Results

 \subsection{\mname learns meaningful embedding spaces}

 Next, we visualize embeddings learned by GCN and \mname in an effort to investigate whether \mname can better capture the structure of interaction networks than GCN.
 For that, we use DTI and GDI networks in which drugs/diseases are linked to associated proteins/genes.
-We use t-SNE~\citep{maaten2008visualizing} and visualize the learned embeddings in Figure~\ref{fig:explain-dti} (DTI network) and Figure~\ref{fig:explain-gdi} (GDI network).
+We use t-SNE~\cite{maaten2008visualizing} and visualize the learned embeddings in Figure~\ref{fig:explain-dti} (DTI network) and Figure~\ref{fig:explain-gdi} (GDI network).
+Note that both GCN and \mname uses the same input embedding, which means the only difference is whether or not skip similarity is used.

 First, we observe that GCN cannot distinguish between different types of biomedical entities (\ie, drugs vs. proteins and disease vs. genes).
 In contrast, \mname can successfully separate the entities, as evidenced by distinguishable groups of points of the same color in the t-SNE visualizations.
 This observation confirms that \mname has a unique ability to capture the \textit{skip similarity} whereas GCN cannot.
 This is because GCN forces embeddings of connected drug-protein/gene-disease pairs to be similar and thus it embeds those pairs close together in the embedding space.
 However, by doing so, GCN conflates drugs with proteins and genes with diseases.
 In contrast, \mname generates a biologically meaningful embedding space in which drugs are distinguished from proteins (or, genes from diseases) while drugs are still positioned in the embedding space close to proteins to which they bind (or, in the case of GDI network, diseases are positioned close to relevant disease-associated genes).